Kotlin/KEEP/proposals/multi-field-value-classes.md

 ### Annotations

 Each property and its parts (field, getter, setter) can be annotated.
-MFVC properties are not exceptions.
+MFVC properties are not the exceptions.

 Annotating MFVC leaves does not cause any problems because they are not transformed while annotating other MFVC properties are.